The Latest: Germany says vaccinations to start in early Jan.

 ———

 The city government said testing on 200,745 people wrapped up on Saturday following two earlier rounds last month.
 No new positive cases were found and the three announced Monday were among those previously isolated as suspected cases, authorities said.
-Testing has been accompanied by travel restrictions and the quarantining of suspected cases and close contacts of those infected, as China strives to contain its latest outbreak in the city on the Russian border, where temperatures plunged to minus 18 centigrade (0 Fahrenheit).
+Testing has been accompanied by travel restrictions and the quarantining of suspected cases and close contacts of those infected.

 China reported a total of 15 new cases on Monday, 12 of them brought from outside, bringing the mainland’s total to 86,634 with 4,634 deaths.
 Hospitals are currently treating 281 people for COVID-19 while 231 people are being monitored in isolation after having tested positive for the virus while showing no symptoms.